GaijinEntertainment/daScript/doc/source/stdlib/stdmathlib.rst

 .. js:function:: ceil(x)

-    returns a value representing the smallest integer (type is still float) that is greater than or equal to `x`
+    returns a float value representing the smallest integer (type is still float) that is greater than or equal to `x`

 .. js:function:: floor(x)